cosmin-novac/aidemocracy/readme.md

 ### ▶️ [Play it now: aidemocracy.netlify.app](https://aidemocracy.netlify.app/)

 AI Democracy is a policy simulation game inspired by the concept of Democracy 4.
 It allows you to explore the dynamics of policy-making and their impact on various aspects of society.
-Developed using innovative techniques, this game combines human input with the power of GPT-4, an advanced language model, to create a unique and interactive gaming experience.
+Developed using LLMs, this game combines human input with the power of GPT, an advanced language model, to create a unique and interactive gaming experience.

-## Innovation with GPT-4
+## Innovation with GP

 AI Democracy showcases an innovative approach to game development.
-The game's development process relied heavily on GPT-4, an advanced language model.
+The game's development process relied heavily on GPT, an advanced language model.
 By leveraging the model's capabilities, the game was created through collaborative interactions and negotiations with GPT-4, without ANY manual coding.

 ![AI Democracy](/screenshot.png)